 Every year grandparents, aunts, and uncles ask for my kids’ Christmas list.
 They love shopping for our munchkins and buying their most desired toys.
 Sometimes that leaves us as parents wondering what we can buy our kids, though.

 Family have already showered them in toys (which I am grateful for!
 I know my kids will cherish each gift), but I am left wondering what I can buy that will be useful and exciting to open on Christmas day.
+Maybe some personalised photo puzzles or something similar that could do the trick and build help them improve their visual and spatial reasoning while they play?
+That is definitely an idea worth considering for next year!

-I’ve put together a list of non-toy gifts that we have made the cut of the best non-toy gifts for our family this year.
+However, I’ve put together a list of non-toy gifts that we have made the cut of the best non-toy gifts for our family this year.
 I hope it will help you come up with ideas for your own munchkins!
 And if you have any other suggestions, please leave a comment below 🙂

 This post contains affiliate links